GLOBAL TALENT VISA: FILM AND TELEVISION

 - You were endorsed under the exceptional talent criteria by Arts Council England or Tech Nation; or

 - You were granted your initial application using a prize listed in Appendix Global Talent: Prestigious Prizes.

 If you were last endorsed under the “exceptional promise” criteria for Arts Council England or Tech Nation you will need to spend a continuous period of 5 years in the UK before being eligible to apply for settlement.

 The relevant continuous period can include time spent in the following immigration categories: Global Talent, Innovator, Tier 1 (excluding Tier 1 (Graduate Entrepreneur)), Skilled Worker, T2 Minister of Religion, T2 Sportsperson, Scale-up or Representative of an Overseas Business.

 In order to qualify for indefinite leave to remain in the Global Talent category you will need to have spent not more than 180 days outside the UK during any rolling 12 month during the continuous period of leave relied upon.

 Global Talent migrants who hold leave following an endorsement by one of the endorsing bodies for science, engineering, humanities and medicine and who have undertaken research overseas directly related to their grant of leave, will not have such absences counted when they apply for settlement.
 Partners of Global Talent migrants will be treated in the same way.

-Fresh applications, Endorsement reviews and Judicial reviews for Global Talent migrants
+Fresh applications, Endorsement reviews, Administrative reviews and Judicial reviews for Global Talent migrants

 If your application for entry clearance, leave to remain or settlement as a Global Talent migrant has been refused, our immigration barristers can advise on the merits of making a fresh application or challenging the decision.